Do You Want To Get A New Business Going But Not Sure Where To Start?

-This part is a little tricky because its also a part of choosing a business name.
+This part is a little tricky because it’s also a part of choosing a business name.
 Your website should always be the same as your business name dot com.
 As a part of selecting a name, search on website registrars such a namecheap.com and see what is available.
-You almost always want the .com domain name as it is the most recognized version.
-Sometimes you can settle for .net but it’s far less desirable.
+You almost always want the .com domain name as it is the most recognised version.
+Sometimes you can settle for .net but that’s far less desirable.

 Key element is that even before you legally incorporate you should buy your domain name to save it for yourself, most registrations last a year by default so buy early and often.

-As noted, if your business name is unique enough, you can go straight for the most obvious choice: YourBrandName.com.
-Some people make a business of buying up cheap domains names for resale, if this happens to you, you need to make a decision if you want to buy it at the higher price or simply find a different domain name,
+As noted, if your business name is unique, you can go straight for the most obvious choice: YourBrandName.com.
+Some people make a business of buying up cheap domains names for resale, if this happens to you, you need to make a decision if you want to buy it at a higher price or simply find a different domain name.